 An alternative way to grill indirectly is to place a drip pan under the squash.
-This could be a cast iron drip pan or a disposable aluminum drip pan.
+This could be a cast-iron drip pan or a disposable aluminum drip pan.
 This will also catch any drips of the sweet filling of the squash.
 A third variation is to wrap the squash in aluminum foil to grill them.

-- 4 small acorn squash (halved and seeded)
+4 small acorn squash, halved and seeded

-1/2 cup/120 milliliters brown sugar
+1/2 cup brown sugar

-- 1/2 cup/120 milliliters walnuts, finely chopped
+1/2 cup walnuts, finely chopped

-1/2 teaspoon/2.5 milliliters nutmeg
+1/2 teaspoon nutmeg

-To make them balance better on the grill, turn them over and cut a 1-inch strip about 1/2 inch deep (but not so deep as to get into the softer part of the squash).
+To make them balance better on the grill, turn them over and cut a 1-inch strip about 1/2-inch deep to create a flat bottom from the rounded exterior.

-- In a small bowl combine the butter, brown sugar, walnuts, and nutmeg.
+In a small bowl, combine the butter, brown sugar, walnuts, and nutmeg.
 Spoon the mixture into the squash halves.

-- Preheat grill and prepare for indirect cooking.
+Preheat the grill and prepare for indirect cooking.
 Place the stuffed squash on the unheated portion of the grill, over a drip pan, or wrap it in aluminum foil before placing on the grill.
 Allow the squash to cook for 15 to 18 minutes or until it is tender.

-Depending on the size of the squash, you can serve each person one or two halves.
+- Depending on the size of the squash, you can serve each person one or two halves.
 For larger squashes, you may need to cut the grilled squash into quarters after it is done.

-Save the squash seeds to roast for snacks.
+- Save the squash seeds to roast for snacks.
 They are filled with healthy nutrients.
 Rinse them and lay them out on a paper towel to dry for at least 30 minutes, or put them out of the way for several hours (or even overnight).
 When you are ready, sprinkle them with melted butter and salt and toast them on a baking sheet in the oven at 275 F for 15 to 20 minutes.

-If you have a smoker, you could smoke the squash.
+- If you have a smoker, you could smoke the squash.
 It's great in soups and stews.